-Eric D. Gadd has served as a member of the Board of our general partner since October 2013 and as Chairman of the EHS Committee since its inception in October 2016.
-Mr. Gadd is currently principal director at Contanda LLC, which is a private company that operates bulk liquid terminals in North America.
-He has also been a member of the Audit Committee and Conflicts Committee since October 2013.
+Eric D. Gadd has served as a member of the Board of our general partner since October 2013 and as Chair of the EHS Committee since its inception in October 2016.
+He has also served as a member of the Conflicts Committee and Governance and Compensation Committee since October 2013 and July 2021, respectively, and previously served as a member of the Audit Committee since October 2013 to July 2021.
 Mr. Gadd is the founder and president of the consulting firm Awelon LLC, which is focused on expanding business development opportunities for both public and private companies in the energy sector.
 He has over 40 years of diverse experience in the energy industry including exploration and production field services, mid-stream, renewable energy, commodity trading and risk management, and mergers and acquisitions.
 Prior to forming Awelon LLC in 2006, Mr. Gadd held various executive positions with multiple leading companies in the energy industry over a 25-year period.
 Mr. Gadd was appointed to the Board because of his extensive energy industry experience.

-Frederec Charles Green has served as a member of the Board of our general partner since April 2012.
-Mr. Green previously served as Delek Holdings' chief operating officer from November 2016 to April 2020 and as an executive vice president from May 2009 until his departure in November 2020.
-Mr. Green was the primary operational officer for Delek Holdings' refining operations from January 2005 to December 2016.
-He served as an executive vice president and chief operating officer of Alon USA Partners GP, LLC from July 2017 until its acquisition by Delek Holdings in February 2018, its chief executive officer from August 2017 until its acquisition by Delek Holdings in February 2018, and a member of the board of directors of Alon USA Energy, Inc. from May 2015 until its acquisition by Delek Holdings in July 2017.
-Mr. Green has more than 25 years of experience in the refining industry, including 14 years at Murphy Oil USA, Inc. (NYSE: MUR), where he served as a senior vice president during his last six years.
+Frederec Charles Green has served as a member of the Board of our general partner since April 2012 and has served as a member of our Technology Committee since July 2021.
+Mr. Green served as an Executive Vice President of our general partner from May 2009 until November 2020.
+Mr. Green also served in numerous executive roles at Delek Holdings from January 2005 through November 2002, including serving as the primary operational officer for Delek Holdings' refineries and as Executive Vice President and Chief Operating Officer from November 2016 until March 2020.
+He also served on the board of directors of Alon Energy USA, Inc. from May 2015 until July 2017, and served as the Chief Executive Officer of Alon USA Partners, LP from July 2017 until December 2017.
+Mr. Green has 35 years of experience in the refining and midstream industries, including fourteen years at Murphy Oil USA, Inc. where he served as a senior vice president during his last six years.
+Mr. Green has experience in mergers and acquisitions as well as all aspects of managing a refining business, from crude oil and feedstock supply to product trading, transportation, and sales.
+Mr. Green is currently an independent consultant serving clients in the midstream and downstream sectors, including Delek Holdings and the Partnership.
 Mr. Green was appointed to the Board because of his extensive energy industry experience and his in-depth knowledge of our and Delek Holdings' businesses and operations.